 Iconic San Francisco trolley car

-The Hornblower Cable Car is SO San Francisco.
-Though this one looks like the cable car mentioned above, it’s a motorized road vehicle.
+A trolley is SO San Francisco Though this one looks like the cable car mentioned above, it’s a motorized road vehicle.

 And it’s a completely novel transportation experience!
 It’s honestly so full of charm.
 You can privately charter the trolley and it’s great for SF City Hall weddings.

 It is partially covered in the central section, but mostly open air.
 Bring friends, bring booze and have a great time!